Books That Try to Make Sense of Our Confounding Ideological Landscape

 I met Michael Malice on Twitter, which is how I suspect he meets most people.
 The night before the election in 2016, I tweeted out something to the effect of “my grandparents escaped one Nazi regime so we’d better not elect another.”
 It was the kind of paranoid, weird crap you see a lot of people, fearful that we’ve somehow invoked the Second Holocaust, writing these days.
 I don’t remember what Malice responded, and I’ve since deleted my Twitter account, but it was something to the effect of “you’re an idiot,” but wittier.
 I’m forever grateful to him, because whatever you want to call this ludicrous carnival we’re living, it’s clearly not the second coming of Nazi Germany.
 Malice saved me many years of derangement.

-Michael Malice is an odd character, a gay Orthodox Jewish anarcho-syndicalist and a Russian immigrant.
+Michael Malice is an odd character, a Jewish anarchist, a Russian immigrant, and a major online provocateur.
 In other words, he’s the kind of person who fits right into his new book The New Right: A Journey To The Fringe Of American Politics.
 I thought that maybe he would help explain why, suddenly, not everyone seems to agree about everything.

 During the Obama Years, everyone I know floated along on a raft of comfortable progressive certainty.
 That world was global and multicultural and we thought we would be happy and prosperous forever.
 But, of course, that was a ridiculous illusion.
 Just like the relative prosperity and peace of the Eisenhower Years masked the coming explosions of the 1960s, the Obama Bubble covered up the weird times in which we now live.